7 Ways Senior Living Communities Can Increase Lead Generation with Marketing Automation

 For example, you could use automation to automatically pull new blog posts or news items directly into your newsletter template.

 From resident testimonials and virtual tours to recorded webinars and answers to common questions, video can serve a myriad of purposes in senior care marketing.
-In addition to being engaging, senior care videos provide a great opportunity for automation.
+In addition to being engaging, senior living videos provide a great opportunity for automation.

 If you’re using a marketing video tool like Vidyard, you can have automated calls to action that appear at strategic times, such as right before engagement starts to dip.
 You can also set up automated lead nurture workflows targeting visitors based on their interaction with your videos, including view time.